yslan/yslan.github.io/_posts/2023-08-13-fem_connectivity.md

 ### 4.1 `genbox` and `.rea`/`.re2`
 The `genbox` will set the boundary condition `"P  "` in `.rea`/`.re2` and specify the neighbor's element id and face id into `bc(1,f,e,ifield)` and `bc(2,f,e,ifield)`.
 This, however, is a temporary information for the tools like `genmap`.
 At runtime, this "face-to-face" connectivity is never used.

-One can use this face-to-face connectivity in my understanding, this is how we deal with the vector-translated periodic, `p  `.
+One can use this face-to-face connectivity, in my understanding, this is how we deal with the vector-translated periodic, `p  `.

 > Note: The periodic BC set in the `.box` file only works when there is a single box.
 For multi-boxes, one has to fix the periodicity with `prenek`'s auto-periodic.
 {: .prompt-tip }

 ### 4.2 `genmap` (or `gencon`)
-`genmap` will read the "face-to-face" connectivity stored in `.rea`.
+`genmap` will read the "face-to-face" connectivity stored in `.rea` or `.re2`.
-One can directly generate the `.co2` file to have desired connectivity.
+One can directly modified the generated the `.co2` file to have desired connectivity.

 > Note: `genmap` require 3 layers of elements to identify the periodic with correct orientation.
 Think about Möbius strip, face-to-face connectivity can still flip the face orientation in 2D.
 {: .prompt-tip }

 ### 4.3 `usrsetvert`
-One can modify the connectivity in the subroutine `usrsetvert` (`.usr`).
+This is called at runtime, which is the last chance to modify the connectivity.
+In the subroutine `usrsetvert` (`.usr`) is called after setup.
 This allows us get rid of "3 layers of elements" condition.
 See NekRS example [channel](https://github.com/Nek5000/nekRS/blob/master/examples/channel/channel.usr)

 > `fix_geom` will make sure the grid points sharing the same global vertex are at the same location.
    However, the points that has `P  ` will be skipped.